cmhughes/latexindent.pl/documentation/sec-default-user-local.rst

 We will refer to these code blocks in what follows.
+Note that the fine tuning of the definition of the code blocks detailed in

+.. label follows

+.. _tab:code-blocks:

+is discussed in :numref:`sec:finetuning`.

 .. label follows